top of page

 Symptoms of Macular Degeneration

-The symptoms of macular degeneration can vary depending on the type of macular degeneration you have.
+The symptoms of macular degeneration can vary depending on whether the condition is the wet or dry type.

 Diagnosis of Macular Degeneration